min2ha/ukwa-site/content/target/63043/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Let’s hope I’m wrong.
-But on Brexit fishing rights, I smell a sell-out more putrid than a bad kipper

 Predicts that the Government will capitulate to EU demands for continued access to UK territorial waters for their fishing fleets after Brexit.